linhtran04-a11/Financial-Analysis---Cash-Flow-Statement-Sample/README.md

 This is an example of my work for Project Destined's Real Estate Private Equity Internship.
+During this internship, I am engaging in a 7-week real estate private equity training program, gaining hands-on experience in underwriting three multifamily deals individually and in teams while preparing for a private equity-style pitch competition.